 - Software Tools

 - MAP Client

 - OpenCOR

+- Getting to know OpenCOR

+- Connecting OpenCOR to your PMR account

-MAP Client
+1.1 MAP Client

 The Musculoskeletal Atlas Project Client (MAP Client) is an open-source cross-platform framework for managing workflows.
 A workflow, as far as MAP Client is concerned, consists of a number of connected workflow steps.
 The MAP Client framework is a plugin-based application where the plugins are workflow steps.
 MAP Client is a Python based application which makes use of the Qt widget library.